Zachary David

-Zachary David (born 14 August 2007) is a Filipino racing driver who competes in Super Formula Lights for B-Max and part-time in the Formula Regional European Championship for CL Motorsport.
+Zachary David (born 14 August 2007) is a Filipino racing driver who last competed in Super Formula Lights for B-Max and part-time in the Formula Regional European Championship for CL Motorsport.

 David lived in Malta and competed under a Maltese racing licence.

 Career

 Karting

 David's karting career began in the Philippines as a child.
 He continued karting in the Philippines and Asia while taking numerous national and regional championships.
 David began karting in Europe in 2019, taking part in the WSK Euro Series and WSK Super Master Series where he finished in 35th and 56th, respectively.
 He made the jump up to OKJ category later that year, and finished 12th in the Karting Academy Trophy.

 In 2020, David continued karting in both Europe and Asia, where he managed to finish eight in the FIA Karting Trophy and improved to 32nd in WSK Euro OK Junior.
 David began karting in Europe full time in 2021, finishing the WSK Final Cup in ninth and the South Garda Winter Cup in seventh.

 In 2022, David became a member of the Sauber Karting Team.